simonedaniello/SDCC/README.md

 ## Installation

 The project is composed by several parts.
-In order to run each section download and install [RabbitMQ](https://www.rabbitmq.com/download.html) and...
+In order to run each section, download and install [RabbitMQ](https://www.rabbitmq.com/download.html) and...
 * __CrossroadWR__
     * open the project as maven file